sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Below is the workflow.
 It does the following:

 * Reads data from a CSV file
-* Print a few records of the dataframe
+* Prints a few records of the dataframe

 .. figure:: ../../_assets/user-guide/read-write/1_1.png
    :alt: readwrite